 What does a Residential Manager do?

 A Residential Manager oversees the daily operations of residential properties.
-This role involves managing staff, ensuring tenant satisfaction, and maintaining property standards.
-The manager coordinates maintenance requests, handles tenant complaints, and enforces lease agreements.
-They also work on budgeting, financial reporting, and marketing strategies to attract new tenants.
-The goal is to create a welcoming and safe living environment for residents.
+This role involves managing staff, ensuring tenant satisfaction, and maintaining the property's appearance.
+The manager coordinates maintenance requests, handles leases, and enforces community policies.
+Attention to detail is crucial to ensure a safe and welcoming environment for residents.

 How to become a Residential Manager?